rackspace/php-opencloud/docs/getting-started.md

 ### 1. Setup the client and pass in your credentials

-To authenticate against, and use the services of, Rackspace's API:
+To authenticate against the Rackspace API and use its services:

 ```php
 <?php